stephanmg/plspotify/README.md

 # spotify_web
-Basic Perl wrapper for the Spotify Web API
+Basic Perl wrapper for the Spotify Web API with a minimum set of dependencies for the Raspberry Pi.